 By Tilak Kasturi

 When three hundred passengers are already loaded onto a plane, airline customer satisfaction demands that line maintenance simply swaps out a troublesome module instead of undergoing a multiple-hour repair out on the tarmac.
 This, however, leads to staggering wastage, and not just in aerospace — nearly every industrial segment experiences this problem.

-The future for competitive enterprises is to produce data-driven products that address this wastage by linking all stakeholders across the supply chain — gathering the data and domain expertise from each constituent and normalizing the aggregated intelligence into one democratized platform, powered by AI.
+The future for competitive enterprises is to produce data-driven solutions that address this wastage by linking all stakeholders across the supply chain — gathering the data and domain expertise from each constituent and normalizing the aggregated intelligence into one democratized AI platform.
 If they cannot link the stakeholders, they will be left behind by those that do.

 Currently, in the world of competitive product support and brand promise, it is necessary for parts suppliers & OEMs to honor a warranty claim before they are able to run the component through a full diagnostics.
 The replacement parts are supplied and paid for before the warranty departments can completely assess the claim’s validity.

 The trouble codes coming from equipment help increase diagnostic accuracy, but they do not always perfectly capture the actual fault in the equipment.
 Complex equipment with many interdependent subsystems will sometimes fire codes unrelated or only tangentially related to the actual cause of the problem.
 As such, functional equipment is frequently returned either mistakenly or fraudulently.
 These are “No Fault Found” or “No Trouble Found” warranty returns.

 This is no small problem.
 US-based Aerospace companies spend roughly $1.5 billion a year on warranty claims, and the worldwide automotive industry spends roughly $50 billion on warranty claims.
 Other manufacturers of mission-critical equipment with complex subsystems face similar challenges.